Welcome

 Key Term: Slander

-Defamation in spoken or transitory form; special damages required unless slander per se.
+Defamation in spoken or other transitory form; special damages (pecuniary loss) are usually required unless slander per se.

 Key Term: Slander Per Se